StoneMasons4106/connect-recipes/docs/README.md

 * Implementation of AJAX in the project came mainly from this [Flask Documentation Link](https://flask.palletsprojects.com/en/2.0.x/patterns/jquery/) and [Stack Overflow Link](https://stackoverflow.com/questions/16164604/rest-ajax-request-to-mongodb).

-* Checking to see if a string contained special characters via Regex and JS came from this [Stack Overflow Post](https://stackoverflow.com/questions/32311081/check-for-special-characters-in-string).
+* Checking to see if a string contained special characters via Regex and JS came from this [Stack Overflow](https://stackoverflow.com/questions/32311081/check-for-special-characters-in-string) post.

 * Pieces of code were taken from [this article](https://dev.to/mugas/flip-cards-with-javascript-2ad0) to create the recipe cards.

 * CSS taken from [CSS Tricks](https://css-tricks.com/how-to-create-a-notebook-design-with-css/) were used to make the recipe page background with lined paper.

+* Use of Talisman to redirect to https for Heroku came from this [Stack Overflow](https://stackoverflow.com/questions/15116312/redirect-http-to-https-on-flaskheroku) post.

 #### Acknowledgments